 We all have times when we don’t feel great about ourselves.
 The problem is when these thoughts affect our wellbeing and begin to make us less happy.

 But we can control how we feel about ourselves and about life in general.
-The New Economic Foundation has used actual science to come up with five ways we can be happier.
-You can use the NHS app to work out your level of wellbeing and then follow these five steps to improve it.
+The New Economics Foundation has used actual science to come up with five simple steps to improve your happiness.

 Ways to build your self-esteem